All candidates are not created equal.

 Gendron: "We have to start with jobs creation first."

 The final question for the first set of seven candidates involved a recent arrest by the Rhode Island State Police.
 On Oct.
-12, retired Municipal Court clerk Rachel Arruda was arrested for allegedly embezzling $389,000 from City Hall.
-The arrest was the second this year, which city financial officers have said comes as the result of reviews of financial records and implementation of new software.
+12, retired Municipal Court clerk Rachel Arruda for allegedly embezzling $389,000 from City Hall.
+The arrest was the second this year, which city comes as the result of reviews of financial records and implementation of new software.

 In light of the recent allegations of embezzlement, do you think the city should have a complete forensic audit?